NORMAL TEETH BITE – FIND OUT ITS CHARACTERISTICS AND HOW TO KEEP IT

 A toothache can be one of the worst pains in the world, but what many people do not know is that the lay out of the teeth can determine whether or not you have pain in other areas.
 Back pain is one such issue that may be better sorted out by a visit to a dentist than a visit to the chiropractor.
 More understandable are the facial pains that are linked back to the teeth.

-As the problems that can be caused when the jaws do not work correctly are immense, it is vital that the dentist can provide a normal occlusion as often as possible.
+The problems that can be caused when jaws aren’t properly aligned are immense, it is vital to seek a specialist in this case an orthodontist that can provide a normal occlusion as soon as possible.
 Even the slightest improvement can make day to day living much easier and more enjoyable.
-In some of the worst cases it will be really noticeable, as well as function and appearance will be affected.
-When it is extreme, this can make you feel uncomfortable and also a target for unkind comments.
-With advances in medicine, doctors are finding new problems caused by a less than normal occlusion every single day – and dentists are finding ways to deal with them.
+In some of the worst cases malocclusion can be noticeable, as well as function and appearance will be affected.
+In extreme cases this can make you feel uncomfortable, lead to affect ones self-esteem and make you a more susceptible target to unkind comments.
+With advances in medicine, doctors are finding new problems caused by a less than normal occlusion every single day – and orthodontists are finding ways to deal with them.
+If you are unsure how to chose a local orthodontist, check our orthodontist decision guide.

 HOW TO KNOW IF YOU DO NOT HAVE A NORMAL OCCLUSION